PlanetHorizont/ben.hoskings.net/site/2012/05/23/belatedly-introducing-dep-parameters-in-babushka.html.markdown

 One weakness of babushka's DSL has always been that deps weren't parameterised.

-It's nice to think of a dep as vaguely analogous to a plain ruby method, in that they both encode a specific job.
-A dep has internal structure instead of just code, but you invoke a dep to do a job, just like a method.
+It's nice to think of a dep as something vaguely analogous to a method&mdash;with some internal structure, that side-effects usefully in some way.
 But method arguments, something quite standard in plain ruby (or any language really), had no analogue in the babushka DSL.
 Amateur hour!

+**tl;dr&mdash;** The babushka DSL supports parameterised deps now, they're production-ready, and _old-style vars are deprecated_ as of today.

-**tl;dr&mdash;** I've added dep parameters to the babushka DSL, and they're working great.
-Here is the little design story that led me to them, and some details on how they work.
+Here is the little design story behind dep parameters, and some details on how they work.

 ---

 **Babushka has always had shared vars of some kind.**

-Back when I built them, I went to great effort to make them as clever as I could.
+Back when I built them, I went to great effort to make vars as clever as I could.
 Now that I have the intervening experience, the word "clever" makes me quite nervous.

-Vars are sticky: they remember values as defaults for next time, keyed per dep and referencing other vars as required.
-In hindsight, a great example of me [building big](/2012/05/20/fast-well-big-small) for an imagined use case.
+They're a great example of past me [building big](/2012/05/20/fast-well-big-small) for an imagined use case.
+They look like this:

     dep 'rack app' do
       set :vhost_type, 'unicorn'